riptidewave93/npn2-debian/README.md

 ## To Do
 * Bring back kernel overlay support (hoping this gets mainlined for arm64)
-* Get bluetooth working on the Plus2 as well as Onboard EMMC boot support
+* Get bluetooth working on the Plus2 board

 ## Notes